-The Duke University Doctor of Physical Therapy program receives over 1000 applications each year, and in 2018, we accepted 82 students to our program.
-Our curriculum is rigorous and rewarding; as a result, our students have a 100 percent licensure exam pass rate and a 100 percent employment rate after graduation.
+The Duke University Doctor of Physical Therapy program receives over 1000 applications each year, and during the 2020–2021 application cycle we will accept 108 students to our program.
+Our curriculum is rigorous and rewarding; as a result, our students have a 100 percent licensure exam pass rate (2017–2019) and a 100 percent employment rate after graduation (2016–2018).

 October 15: Application deadline